maoyuans/chronicles-of-terre/subclasses/Fighter-Magebane.md

 # Fighter - Magebane

+As a specialist trained in detecting and countering magic, it is your duty to seek out those who abuse this unnatural gift for ill, and make them answer for the sins they have committed.

 ## Countering Magic

 When you take this archetype at 3rd level, you learn spells that inherently detect and counter other magics.
 You learn additional spells when you reach certain levels in this class.
 Wisdom is your casting ability for such spells.
 You do not have to use material components to cast them, and once you cast a countering spell you may not cast it again until you complete a long rest.